Big Nate: In the Zone

-Big Nate: In the Zone is a realistic fiction novel by American cartoonist Lincoln Peirce.
+Big Nate: In the Zone is a children's novel by American cartoonist Lincoln Peirce.
 It is based on the comic strip and is the 6th book in the Big Nate novel series.
 The book was released in 2014 and it is aimed at children aged 8 to 12.
 It was published by HarperCollins Publishers.

 Plot

-Nate states that a frozen waffle has "ruined his life" and is currently being yelled at by Principal Nichols because Teddy accidentally destroyed his War of 1812 outline.
+Nate says a frozen waffle has "ruined his life" and is currently being yelled at by Principal Nichols because Teddy accidentally destroyed his War of 1812 outline.
 Nate then retells a dramatic flashback of the day before for the reader to know what happened.
 In the flashback, Mrs. Godfrey gives everyone an assignment to write a report on the War of 1812, which is due tomorrow.
 Teddy helps him due to his dad being a history geek.
 Nate soon forgets to bring the outline to his house, and he calls Teddy and sure enough, Teddy said he would take good care of it.
-But the next morning, he decides to eat a frozen waffle with maple syrup over cereal, and he spills the maple syrup all over the outline and attempts to make the maple syrup was off the paper, but this just makes it ruined even more and turned it into a "soggy, syrupy pile of confetti," defined by Nate.
-Nate finds an empty plastic bottle and starts bonking himself with it on his forehead.
+But the next morning, he decides to eat a frozen waffle with maple syrup over cereal, and he spills the maple syrup all over the outline and attempts to wash the maple syrup off the paper, but this just makes it ruined even more and turned it into a "soggy, syrupy pile of confetti," defined by Nate.
+Nate finds an empty plastic bottle and starts bonking himself with it on his forehead to calm himself down.
 Mrs. Godfrey makes Nate dispose of it, but Nate tries to throw it in the trash can, which makes it bounce on the trash can and hit Principal Nichols, spilling a drink the principal was holding all over Principal Nichols by accident.
 During the past week, he has had a terrible case of bad luck, including failing grades, cavities, and being easily made fun of.
 Later, after Nate fails to turn in his outline, he is tasked with completing another one.